We support young people experiencing emotional and behavioural issues as a result of social and economic inequality.

 Poor physical health

-Low levels of physical activity, combined with poverty, mean that poor physical health is rampant.
+Low levels of physical activity, combined with poverty, often leads to poor physical health.
 Obesity and nutrition deficiencies are a particular challenge among young people and can lead to more serious health conditions.
 Coupled with high levels of stress, these can perpetuate health and social problems such as absence from school and low self-confidence.

 Those we support often express their emotional distress in ways that can lead them into trouble rather than care and support.
-Many have been excluded from school and engage in negative behaviours, including drug misuse, gang crime and self-harm.
+Many have been excluded from school and engage in negative behaviours, including aggression, drug and alcohol misuse, criminality and gang activity.

 These various issues combine to prevent young people from engaging in education, employment or training.
 Mental health issues, for example, can lead to absence from school and poor classroom behaviour.